Metro-Engine/Metro-Engine.github.io/_posts/2021-05-13-Lua_in_Metro_Engine.md

 ```

-  At the end of the execution of the engine we do not need to forgive to close the **Lua Virtual Machine**(_Lua VM_) and it is done with the following function:
+  At the end of the execution of the engine we do not need to forget to close the **Lua Virtual Machine**(_Lua VM_) and it is done with the following function:

   ```cpp
     lua_close(L);